andrew/ultimate-awesome/README.md

 - [awesome-storyblok](https://github.com/storyblok/awesome-storyblok) - A curated list of awesome things related to Storyblok CMS.
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
-- [awesome-permacomputing](https://github.com/thisisisa/awesome-permacomputing) - A curation of resources, projects, and communities related to permacomputing.
 - [awesome-pentester](https://github.com/x0x8x/awesome-pentester) - Awestome list of pentesting resources.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
 - [awesome-ai-repositories](https://github.com/altengineer/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.